Integrate into another platform

 Purple Dot supports a number of different checkout flows:

-Express: This checkout method presents a quick checkout modal to the shopper that opens directly when the Add to Cart button is clicked, so that the shopper can pre-order that single item right away.
+• Express: This checkout method presents a quick checkout modal to the shopper that opens directly when the Add to Cart button is clicked, so that the shopper can pre-order one or more of that item right away without any other products.

-Combined: This checkout method allows the shopper to add a pre-order item to their cart, but also continue shopping for other in-stock and pre-order items.
+• Combined: This checkout method allows the shopper to add a pre-order item to their cart, but also continue shopping for other in-stock and pre-order items.
 When they are ready to checkout, they can be presented with a checkout that allows them to combine both pre-order and in-stock items at once, and choose to either ship them together or separately.
+This method is not publicly available on non-Shopify stores please contact Purple Dot support if you need this option.

 The integration requirements will differ slightly depending on which checkout method is chosen.